 Paul Allen, CEO of one of the UK’s largest snack manufacturers has turned to Keystone NI in his acquisition of McErlain’s bakery, the producer of the popular Genesis Crafty range.

-Advising Mr Allen’s personal acquisition vehicle, Hatch Brothers Limited, in the deal was Keystone NI Managing Director John McMahon, Jessica Morris and Lauren McGarry, who dealt with the corporate aspects - with Director Jim Houston advising on the property elements of the transaction.
+Advising Mr Allen’s personal acquisition vehicle, Hatch Brothers Limited, in the deal was Keystone NI Managing Director John McMahon and Lauren McGarry, who dealt with the corporate aspects - with Director Jim Houston advising on the property elements of the transaction.
 Matt Tom provided employment advice in relation to TUPE.

 The Keystone team was instructed on the pre-pack acquisition and completed on it in just five working days.

 The purchase of the business, which has a turnover of £22million, will save more than 250 jobs at the Magherafelt bakery which produces private label cakes and other items for the likes of Marks and Spencer, Waitrose and Tesco.